missionpinball/mpf-docs/sound/technical.rst

 ====================================

 The MPF MC Audio Interface is a custom audio Python extension library with features designed to support common pinball sound requirements.
-It is written on top of the SDL2 and SDL_Mixer libraries that are installed with Kivy which is required to run the MPF MC software (no additional installs necessary for the audio library).
+It is written on top of the SDL2 and GStreamer libraries that are installed with Kivy which is required to run the MPF MC software (no additional installs necessary for the audio library).